gdaow/marshpy/README.md

 their name In addition to the common fields parameters, it accept the following specific one :

-- enum_class : The class of the python enum to deserialize.
+- enum_class (required) : The class of the python enum to deserialize.

-If the value in Yaml does not match any declared value, a ValidationError will be raised, or the defined error_handler will be called with ErrorCode.VALIDATION_ERROR as the error_code parameter.
+If the value in Yaml does not match any declared value of the enum, a ValidationError will be raised, or the defined [error handler](#error-handling) will be called with ErrorCode.VALIDATION_ERROR as the error_code parameter.

 ```python
   from enum import Enum